dotnettools/SharpGrabber/README.md

         .AddVimeo()
         .Build();

+This will result in the creation of a "multi-grabber".

 What grabbers you can "add" depends on what packages you've installed.
 In this example, we have installed YouTube and Vimeo packages.

 ### 2. Grab from a URI

     var result = await grabber.GrabAsync(new Uri("https://www.youtube.com/watch?v=LTseTg48568"));

+No matter what website the URI refers to, the multi-grabber will detect the provider and put the right grabber to use.

 ### 3. Process the Result